 Some aspects of students’ academic history don’t accurately reflect their academic and professional ability.
 Does the fact that one student has an SAT or GPA in the top 25th percentile mean they’re 25 percent smarter or have a 25 percent better chance of succeeding than students not in that group?
 Of course not.
-But it can often feel as though colleges treat their applicants that way.
+But it can often feel as though both traditional and online colleges treat their applicants that way.

 A school’s acceptance rate is the number of students accepted divided by the total number of applicants.
 For example, if 10,000 applicants apply to a college and that college sends out 1,000 acceptance letters, its acceptance rate would be 10 percent.